Skip to Main Content Jump to Main Content

 O&W Rail-Trail | Long-distance outdoor recreation in Carbondale

-The Rail-Trail Council of NEPA manages the southern eight miles from Simpson to Stillwater.
-This section parallels the Lackawanna River and includes several bridges.
-It connects easily with the nearby D&H Rail-Trail, allowing loop trips.
-This portion is the most accessible for hiking and biking.
-ATVs and side-by-sides are permitted with a trail pass through the NEP Sno and ATV Trails.
-Snowmobiling is allowed when conditions permit.
+This section is well-suited for hiking and biking.
+ATVs and side-by-sides are also permitted with a trail pass through the NEP Sno and ATV Trails system, and snowmobiling is allowed when conditions permit.

 Read more